Night Wakings, Night Terrors, & Nightmares-how to help your child manage all three

 Overtired Night Wakings

-Did you know that no one really sleeps right the way through the night?
-Especially not children!
 We all go through periods of rest and brief wakefulness.
 As you can see in the following image, our children’s sleep cycle lasts approximately forty five minutes.
 Once a cycle is complete, they will partially wake up before entering another cycle.

-You usually enter and exit these cycles seamlessly.
-However, children can become overtired due to an increase in stimulating hormones in the body.
 This will increase the chances of waking during the night when children are trying to transition through the different stages of their sleep cycles.

 The Solution To Night Wakings